That Girl Could Sing: History

-Billboard said that the song starts "with a haunting instrumental before his perceptive lyrics and vocals take charge" and that the melody builds in intensity over the course of the song.
+Billboard writes that the song starts "with a haunting instrumental before his perceptive lyrics and vocals take charge" and that the melody builds in intensity over the course of the song.
 Record World called it a "prime example" of how "Browne's ballad-into-rocker arrangements are endearing as they are distinctive."

-It had long been speculated to be about singer/songwriter Laura Nyro or pop singer Linda Ronstadt, but more likely was inspired by sometime-Browne backup singer Valerie Carter.
-Fan website editor Russ Paris stated on his site that he believed that "most fans seem to consider Carter the inspiration for the song" with Browne given a couple hints through the years ".
-After announcing Carter's death during a concert on March 4, 2017, at Castle Theater at the Maui Arts & Cultural Center, Kahului, Maui, Hawaii, Browne played the song in tribute to her.
-Finally on April 22, 2017 Jackson Browne formally attributed the song to Carter at a concert at the Cummings Theatre in Manitoba, Canada stating "it's a song I wrote about her, there was a time that I was just crazy about her."
+"That Girl Could Sing" was long speculated to be about either singer-songwriter Laura Nyro, whom Browne dated in the early 1970s, or his friend and former touring companion Linda Ronstadt, but was considered to have been inspired by sometime-Browne backup singer Valerie Carter.
+Fan website editor Russ Paris stated on his site that he believed that "most fans seem to consider Carter the inspiration for the song" with Browne giving a couple hints through the years".
+After announcing Carter's death during a concert on March 4, 2017 at the Maui Arts & Cultural Center in Kahului, Hawaii, Browne played the song in tribute to her.
+Finally, on April 22, 2017, he formally acknowledged Carter as the subject of the song at the Burton Cummings Theatre in Winnipeg, Canada, stating: "It's a song I wrote about her, there was a time that I was just crazy about her."

-Musically, the song is dominated by David Lindley's lap steel and Craig Doerge's keyboards, and Rick Marotta guests on the song to add high-hat and toms, according to the album liner notes.
+Musically, the song is dominated by David Lindley's lap steel guitar and Craig Doerge's keyboards, and Rick Marotta guests on the song to add high-hat and toms, according to the album liner notes.
 Fans recall Lindley quoted in the April 1982 issue of Guitar Player magazine as saying that, playing a Rickenbacker lap steel, he was using a broken Fairchild limiter amplifier "on its last legs."
-In addition, producer/recorder Greg Ladanyi has been quoted as noting that "the guitar sound on the track 'That Girl Could Sing' required minimal processing, and the tone of the record is pretty true to what came out of Lindley's amp."
+In addition, producer Greg Ladanyi has been quoted as noting that "the guitar sound on the track 'That Girl Could Sing' required minimal processing, and the tone of the record is pretty true to what came out of Lindley's amp."